roberto-hg/roberto-hg.github.io/_pages/full_page.md

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
-display_categories: [preprints, projects]
+display_categories: [research, projects]
 ---

 I am a graduating MS student in the Computer Science Department at Cornell University, advised by <a href='http://home.bharathh.info/'>Bharath Hariharan</a> and <a href='https://web.stanford.edu/~udell/'>Madeleine Udell</a>.
-I received my bachelor’s degree in Computer Science from Cornell University.
-My research interest lies in computer vision and machine learning, being in the field for the last 5 years.
+I received my Bachelor of Science degree in Computer Science from Cornell University.
+My research and engineering interests lie broadly in computer vision and machine learning.

+The main areas that I have be involved in are the following:
+* Representation/Self-Supervised learning
+* Data augmentation with generative models
+* Missing data
+* Amodal/Panoptic Segmentation
+* Parallel and distributed machine learning

 Currently, I am most interested in visual representation learning (self- and semi-supervised).

 <br />